riadvice/bbbeasy/hivelvet-docs/docs/user-guide/introduction/faqs.md

 * Conference rooms configuration without redundancy.
 * Rooms categorisation by labelling.
 * Roles with customisable permissions' matrix.
+* Easy to install with the minimum system command line knowledge.
+* Full branding part of the experience.

 ## Is Hivelvet open-source?